 To encourage a broader perspective on the entire Library Block, seventeen sketches were developed by a Task Force member to offer a series of alternative concepts for review and discussion.
 These were published in an article in the Ann Arbor News and drew 82 comments from the public expressing a wide range of feedback.
-While the sketches were not prioritized by the Task Force, they did have an impact on our discussions and influenced the planning for our January Open House. did not provide significant impact on the final recommendations.
+The sketches were not prioritized by the Task Force and did not provide significant impact on the final recommendations.